ntnn/kcp-kubernetes-patches/README.md

 ## Updating kcp

-Go into kcp, ensure `GOWORK` is set and run the code generation:
+Go into kcp, ensure `GOWORK` is set, update `k8s.io/kubernetes` to the targeted tag and run `go work sync` to update the go.mod/go.sum files.
+Then run the code generation:

 ```bash
 cd kcp